 One may be forgiven in thinking Mochrie found his love for improvisational comedy while studying at Studio 58, but that is not the case.

 “I was basically just thinking theatre.
-The head of the program at the end of the year told me I had a head for low comedy, which I took as a complement,” he says dryly.
+The head of the program at the end of the year told me I had a head for low comedy, which I took as a compliment,” he says dryly.

 Instead, Mochrie discovered his love for improv at a TheatreSports demonstration.